rockettheme/docs/README.md

     ---
     ~~~

 * **breadcrumb**: _(defaults: false)_ Represents the pathway to the current project.
-The breadcrumb is specific for `TOC` files only, on other MD files it will be ignored.

 The format of the breadcrumb is a UNIX path format with each folder being the real path and the display name of the folder, delimited by `:`.

     For example, for a project that resides at `/wordpress/extensions/project`, the breadcrumb format would look like `/wordpress:Wordpress/!extensions:Extensions/project:Project/`.